Workers’ Compensation Attorneys

 - You are entitled to full medical coverage for your accident for life, even if you leave your job or retire.

-- Workers’ compensation does not pay for pain and suffering or loss of enjoyment of life, but you may be entitled to a monetary award (called a schedule loss of use award) even if you have not lost one minute of work.
+- Workers’ comp does not pay for pain and suffering or loss of enjoyment of life, but you may be entitled to a monetary award (called a schedule loss of use award) even if you have not lost one minute of work.

 - The Workers’ Compensation Board may close your case without a hearing.
 It is then your responsibility to provide medical evidence of a permanent injury.